gloomic/phaser-flappy-bird/README.md

 An example of Flappy Bird written with Phaser 3.
 You can take this as a start point to write your own Phaser3 games.

+## About it

+This example contains multiple versions of the the game Flappy Bird.
+Every latter version is based on the previous one and add some new features:

+- Version 1, a basic version with only about 100 lines of JavaScript code.

+The topics involved in the game cover: scenes, sprites, collisions.

+The assets used in this project came from the project [Flappy-Bird-Phaser3](https://github.com/geongeorge/Flappy-Bird-Phaser3.git) created by [Geon George](https://github.com/geongeorge).

+Phaser version: v3.24.

 ## Getting Started

 ### Prerequisites